taskcluster/taskcluster-docs/src/manual/vcs/github.md

 The official Node.js docker image.
 More information can be found [here](https://github.com/nodejs/docker-node).

-This documentation uses the node image because it is convenient, but you may use any docker image you like, including one of your own design.
+This documentation uses the Node.js image because it is convenient, but you may use any docker image you like, including one of your own design.

 ### Environment Variables